brendan0powers/bakelite/docs/index.md

 # Bakelite
 Bakelite is a utility that makes it simple to communicate with your firmware.
-Bakelite uses a code generator to automate the tedious process of hand building your own protocol.
+Bakelite uses a code generator to automate the tedious process of hand-building your own protocol.
 It includes features like framing, error detection, and a lightweight C++ implementation suitable for small microcontrollers.

 ## Features
 * Compact, easy to understand data serialization format
 * Simple message passing
-* Built in framing and error detection
+* Built-in framing and error detection
 * Easy to integrate with Serial, TCP, USB, I2C, etc...
 * Use only the parts you need
 * Code generators for: